donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 https://google.qwiklabs.com/focuses/3644?parent=catalog

 ## Remark
-1. File extension with .orig refer to original file without modification/simplification.
+1. File extension with .orig refer to original file without modification/simplification for reference purpose, not in use during deployment.
-2. File extension with .bak refer to modified file for reference purpose - not usable.
+2. File extension with .bak refer to development file for future enhancement reference - not in use during deployment.